This document describes how to integrate Kakao Link APIs into your service with the Kakao SDK for Android (hereinafter referred to as 'Android SDK').

 .addTo(disposables)

-If the Kakao Link message has successfully been delivered, Kakao sends a success callback including the specified parameters to the Kakao Link callback URL of your service server.
-For more information on the callback request, refer to Reference Information > Kakao Link success callback.
+If the Kakao Talk Sharing message is successfully sent, Kakao sends a Kakao Talk Sharing success callback including the specified parameters to the callback URL of your service server.
+For more information on the callback request, refer to Reference Information > Kakao Talk Sharing success callback.

 You can attach images to a Kakao Talk message by passing an image URL when configuring a message template or uploading images in the Message template builder in advance.
 To use the image file stored on your device for a message, you must upload the image file to the server first to obtain its URL value.